Skip to main content

 • allocate at least 15% to 20% of public expenditure to education.

-But, altogether, about one in three countries did not meet either benchmark.
+But, altogether, about one in three countries with recent data did not meet either benchmark.
 Play these data over time to see how spending fluctuates over the years.

 Globally, about one in three countries spend less than 4% of GDP and less than 15% of total government expenditure on education